precice/tutorials/FSI/two_flap_perp_2D/OpenFOAM-deal.II/wiki.md

 In the following tutorial we model a fluid flowing through a channel.
 Two solid, elastic flaps are fixed to the floor of this channel.
 The flaps oscillate due to the fluid pressure building up on its surface.
 This case is an example for multi-coupling: a fluid and two solids are coupled together using a fully-implicit multi-coupling scheme.
+For a case showing fluid-structure interaction only (no multi-coupling), take a look at the [single perpendicular flap tutorial] (https://github.com/precice/precice/wiki/Tutorial-for-FSI-with-deal.II-and-OpenFOAM).

 ## Case Setup